 Now that we’ve defined both group presentations and group actions, we can define the Schreier graph, the fundamental data structure that underpins the Todd-Coxeter algorithm.

-Let G=XRG = \langle X \mid R \rangle and let GG act transitively on SS.
-The Schreier graph for SS is a directed and labeled graph Γ\Gamma with SS as its vertex set and with edges labeled gg from ss to gsgs sS\forall s \in S and gX\forall g \in X.
+Let and let act transitively on .
+The Schreier graph for is a directed and labeled graph with as its vertex set and with edges labeled from to and .

 Some Observations

-• Since group actions act bijectively on SS for a fixed gg, each vertex has exactly one incomming and one outgoing edge for each label gXg \in X.
+- Since group actions act bijectively on for a fixed , each vertex has exactly one incoming and one outgoing edge for each label .

-• Every word in RR corresponds with a loop in Γ\Gamma
+- Every word in corresponds with a loop in

 An Example

-A possible solution for the Schreier graph of SS is as follows.
+A possible solution for the Schreier graph of is as follows.

 Notice that the observations we just made hold for this example.